 -Dorothea (mother of the groom)

 I only do a select number of weddings each year, so if you are interested in a particular date, send me an email or information request ASAP.
 While services are available a la carte, I have created packages that provide the best value and most requested options.
+The average investment is $3200.
 All packages include a complimentary engagement session.
-For more details click the button to the right and fill out an info request.
+You can access the packages by clicking here.

 Planning a destination wedding?
 Make sure you let me know as I have special destination packages!

 A: My style is generally light and airy.
 When I shoot, I purposefully expose for skin tones so that my clients look their absolute best.
 You can expect creamy, light-toned images that are going to feel modern, high-end, and look amazing on your walls!

 Q: Do your wedding packages include high resolution digitals?

 A: Absolutely!
 I insist on meeting everyone in person before booking to ensure that we are a good fit for each other.
 As much as I want you to have beautiful photos documenting your day I also like to make sure that I'm the right photographer for you.

 Q: My wedding is in [insert amazing location here], will you travel?